Maya Lin

 The Silhouette of Secrets: Emma & Charlie’s Wardrobe

-In the teaser, Zendaya’s Emma isn’t the glowing, ethereal bride-to-be we see in her Bulgari campaigns.
+In the teaser, Zendaya’s Emma isn’t the glowing, ethereal bride-to-be we see in her BVLGARI campaigns.
 She is dressed in Neo-Academic layers—think oversized vintage knits and structured, almost clinical coats.
 It’s a look that signals Quiet Authority but also a desire to remain “covered.”
 Her fashion narrative here is about Image Control; she is a woman trying to keep a secret contained within a perfectly tailored wool blend.

 Pattinson’s Charlie, meanwhile, leans into Billionaire Minimalism with a twist of Awkward Realism.
 His museum-director polish feels slightly “off,” as if his suits are just a fraction too stiff for his comfort.
 It’s the visual equivalent of a forced smile.